huzaifah-cyber/threat-hunt-operation-overreach/README.md

 | **Answer** | Reject, unless the four IPs are confirmed stable, attacker-controlled, unique, and not shared with legitimate traffic |
 | **Time (UTC)** | N/A |

-**Details:** Blanket IP blocking should be rejected until the four exit addresses are verified as stable, uniquely associated with the attacker, and not shared by legitimate traffic.
-Blocking unverified or shared addresses could disrupt legitimate users while providing limited containment if the attacker can rotate exit addresses.

 ---

 ### 🚩 Flag 43 — The krbtgt Rotation